Naje-Y-Elfeel/vuejs-laravel-customers-application/README.md

 ## Vuejs Laravel Customers Application
-This is a simple Vuejs single page application for managing customers with laravel backend.
+This is a simple Vuejs single page application for managing customers with laravel backend and jwt authentication.